johnfactotum/foliate-js/README.md

 ### Mobipocket and Kindle Files

 It can read both MOBI and KF8 (.azw3, and combo .mobi files) from a `File` (or `Blob`) object.
-For MOBI files, it decompresses all text at once and splits the raw markup into sections at every `<mbp:pagebreak>`, instead of outputing one long page for the whole book, which drastically improves rendering performance.
+For MOBI files, it decompresses all text at once and splits the raw markup into sections at every `<mbp:pagebreak>`, instead of outputting one long page for the whole book, which drastically improves rendering performance.
 For KF8 files, it tries to decompress as little text as possible when loading a section, but it can still be quite slow due to the slowness of the current HUFF/CDIC decompressor implementation.
 In all cases, images and other resources are not loaded until they are needed.

 Note that KF8 files can contain fonts that are zlib-compressed.
 They need to be decompressed with an external library.
 The demo uses [fflate](https://github.com/101arrowz/fflate) to decompress them.